Argonaemo/100-days-of-code/log.md

 **Thoughts** : Really confuse to continue this or back again to react, but at the same time on my react side also have problem for searching a good idea for my next side project.

+### Day 49: 4 May 2022

+**Today Progress**: Learn a little bit laravel from laracast, also working on my another side project using react

+**Thoughts** : Happy 50th Day🥳🥳🥳🥳, ngl i'm not expected will take this long to the 50th day lol, but it is what it is.